guipdutra/awesome-geek-podcasts/README.md

 * [Thoughtbot](https://thoughtbot.com/podcasts) - We record and release weekly podcasts from thoughtbot on design, Ruby on Rails, iOS, running software companies, and maintaining work/life balance.
 * [Three Devs and a Maybe](http://threedevsandamaybe.com/) - Weekly discussion podcast on all things web development.
 Topics range from daily developer life, PHP, frameworks, testing, good software design and our experiences using many other programming languages.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com) - Interviews with people that are making the PHP community special.
+* [Developer On Fire](http://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.

 ## In Portuguese